menakaj/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/create-a-connection.md

     - **Component Connection**: Select an organization, a project in that organization, and a component in the selected project.

 2. From the left navigation menu, click **Dependencies**  and then **Connections**.
 This page will list the currently available connections.
 3. Click **+Create**.
-The **Create Connection** page opens with the marketplace view for you to browse the available services.
+The **Create Connection** page opens with the Service Catalog view for you to browse the available services.
 You can search and apply filters to efficiently find a service.
 4. Click on the service you want to connect to.
 5. Enter a name and a description for the connection and click **Next**.
 This displays the ServiceURL for the development and production environments.
 6. Click **Finish**.